LostHQ/LostKit-Electron/README.md

 # LostKit

-LostKit is a desktop application built with Electron and TypeScript, designed for 2004Scape (Lost City) players.
+LostKit is a desktop application built with Electron and JavaScript, designed for 2004Scape (Lost City) players.
 It provides useful tools such as hiscores lookup and world switcher to enhance your gaming experience.

 ## Dependencies
 1. Node JS: [nodejs.org](https://nodejs.org/)